CPsridharCP/MistySkills/ExampleSkills/External Integrations/googleTTS/README.md

 Update the calls on the `misty.Set()` method as follows:

 1. Set `"YOUR_TRIGGER_URL_TO_GOOGLE_CLOUD_FUNCTION_THAT_PROVIDES_ACCESS_TOKEN"` to the URL for your cloud function trigger.
-2. Set `"YOUR_GOOGLE_CLOUD_PROJECT_ID"` to the Project ID for your Dialogflow agent.
-3. **Optional:** Change the [language code for the text-to-speech API](https://cloud.google.com/text-to-speech/docs/voices) (set in the template to `"en-US"`) to have Misty speak in a different language.
+2. **Optional:** Change the [language code for the text-to-speech API](https://cloud.google.com/text-to-speech/docs/voices) (set in the template to `"en-US"`) to have Misty speak in a different language.
-4. Save your changes.
+3. Save your changes.

-Readme Credits - Johnathan